 Good code can go a long way in optimizing application performance.
 Analyze the code’s efficiency and use of system resources as the first step in troubleshooting a software bottleneck.
 Clean, efficient code is essential for an open process.
 When code executes quickly and efficiently, the application is reliable, and end-users are satisfied.
 Avoid extraneous functions or unnecessary loops!
 Follow development-based best practices, use group code reviews, and keep the communication among the development team open and transparent to help resolve or even avoid software bottlenecks.
 Code might also require rewriting or patching to get the application’s performance back on track.

 The CPU is a likely culprit for most performance bottlenecks.
 This occurs when the processor cannot perform the requests asked of it.
 Too many processing requests can overload the system, causing slow-downs.
 CPUs run database inquiries, handle information requests, execute programs, and process data.
-A bottleneck arises when the data that can be processed are less than the data waiting to be processed.
+A bottleneck arises when the data that can be processed is less than the data waiting to be processed.
 The processing capacity is lacking, causing a bottleneck.
 Unanticipated heavy traffic, inefficient server-side scripting, or insufficient caching can cause CPU utilization bottlenecks.

 An example of a CPU bottleneck can be seen in game-based applications.